jonahgluck/autofill/README.md

 2. Edit the profile information at the top of index.js and save.

-3. [Click here](chrome://extensions/) and turn on developer mode in the top right corner.
+3. Navigate to chrome://extensions/ and turn on developer mode in the top right corner.

 4. After your developer account is setup, go to the extensions tab and click "Load unpacked".